hmartiniano/faz/README.rst

 .. code-block:: bash

-  yamt
+  faz

-without arguments, the program will read the tasks from a file called "yamtfile".
+without arguments, the program will read the tasks from a file called "fazfile".
 If you want to use another filename, just give that as an argumento to the program

 .. code-block:: bash

-  yamt <filename>
+  faz <filename>

 to get a list of command line arguments type

 .. code-block:: bash

-  yamt -h
+  faz -h

 Task file basics
 ----------------